ADHD And Me - Why I'm Doing Things My Way

 - Finding it hard to relax

 - Crushing sadness and frustration from feeling as though you haven't met your potential

 Medication changed my life.
-The best way I can explain how it felt when I started taking the right medication is — imagine you’d had bad eyesight for years, if everything was kind of blurry, if it was hard to read and your bad vision was giving you headaches and then one day you put glasses on.
-It was basically like I realised wow my life doesn’t need to be this difficult.
+The best way I can explain how it felt when I started taking the right medication is — imagine you’d had bad eyesight for years, if everything was kind of blurry if it was hard to read and your bad vision was giving you headaches and then one day you put glasses on.
+It was basically like I realized wow my life doesn’t need to be this difficult.

 I found my feet and started again.
 A fresh start, where I was being treated for my ADHD and beginning to understand it.
 Don't get me wrong, there were and are still down days.
-Its an understatement to say it took a while to get the medication right and like anything in my life it didn't suddenly become all smooth sailing.
+It's an understatement to say it took a while to get the medication right and like anything in my life it didn't suddenly become all smooth sailing.
 BUT I finally felt okay with that.
-There was finally answer and explanation for how I felt.
+There was finally an answer and explanation for how I felt.
 ADHD is not an excuse but it is a reason.
 I stopped feeling bad and started moving forward.
-However after years of trying so hard to do things in the same way as other I was still trying to replicate others peoples paths.
-Even once medicated trying to follow someone else's paths still felt like I was walking in the wrong direction or just in shoes that didn't fit and I'd loose sight of the destination on route.
+However, after years of trying so hard to do things in the same way as other I was still trying to replicate other peoples paths.
+Even once medicated trying to follow someone else's paths still felt like I was walking in the wrong direction or just in shoes that didn't fit and I'd lose sight of the destination on route.
 I saw other people's success and how they got there, I wanted to be told what to do, to have a manager like all the other singers who took care of things, a stylist who told me what to wear, and a record label who told me what to release.
 Although I was happy and my life was back in control, I just wanted to be like other artists.
 But I had to face the reality of who I actually am.
 I had to really think about not only my strengths, but I was now strong enough to look at my weaknesses too.
 I don't take instructions well, I have to dress for my mood, I don't really like being told what to do, and I think in concepts.